gouldju1/SRV-Topic-Sentiment-Analysis-in-R/README.md

 The first 4 of these songs have lyrics; however, "Lenny" does not.
 Therefore, I will use the #6 song, "Tin Pan Alley (AKA Roughest Place in Town)."

 To compile the data, I use Excel and Notepad to copy and paste lyrics from the internet.
-In the Excel, for example, each phrase/sentence is an obersvation, identified by song title as the primary key of the table.
+In the Excel, for example, each phrase/sentence is an observation, identified by song title as the primary key of the table.

 ### Required Packages